Brightify/Reactant/docs/tutorials/RNotes/notes.md

 }
 ```

 **NOTE**: We're using 2-space tabs in these short snippets to achieve better readability.
-If you want to inspect the code in full, the project can be found  [here][reactant-notes].
+If you want to inspect the code in full, the project can be found  [here][project-url].
 Pasting the code to Xcode from the snippets should automatically convert indentation to your preferred size, if it does not, use `Ctrl+I` on selected code to indent it correctly.

 The `update()` method gets called every time `componentState` is modified. `componentState` is the single mutable state of any Component.
 Ideally there should be no more `var` fields in the component, only the `componentState` should be mutable.
 The type of `componentState` is defined as the first generic parameter (between the `<` and `>`), you can see that it's `Note` here.